Life cycle of START Command in CICS as follows. START command executes through ATI (Automatic time ordered transaction initiation)

 Also read

-- TDQ in CICS different types real project usage - The TDQ in CICS has many advantages.
+- TDQ in CICS and its Different Types – The TDQ in CICS has many advantages.
 They are two types.
 Explained why they need in CICS programs